EricLauber/airgradient_mqtt/README.md

-# AirGradient MQTT for Arduino
+# AirGradient for Arduino with Automated Tests

 <img src="./docs/assets/images/airgradient.png" align="right" width="200">

 This is an Arduino software implementation for the AirGradient DIY Air Quality Sensor Pro, PCB version 4.2.

-The base configuration for an AirGradient product is for it to log data to AirGradient's servers.
-This sketch augments that functionality with MQTT capabilities to log data to a server of your choice.

-I've developed this software to be object oriented.
-I've applied several modern programming practices such as SOLID and automated testing to a degree that I thought made sense.
+I have paused development for this project.

+I created this fork of [AirGradient's Arduino code](https://github.com/airgradienthq/arduino) prior to their implementation of MQTT and local web server support.
+My intention was to add that functionality while also bringing in other software development best practices such as automated testing and Continuous Integration and patterns like SOLID.
 [Click here for detailed documentation about the implementation](https://ericlauber.github.io/airgradient_mqtt/).

+Please feel free to use this project as an example of applying modern software development best practices to Arduino projects.

 ## Getting Started and uploading this sketch